Louis31423142/pigweed_tests/README.md

 ## Setup

 Setup a raspberry pi as a self-hosted github runner attached to your desired repository.
-Add this repo to the pi.
-Add a folder runner_build, and clone the repo you want to test here.
+If you want multiple repos, just add actions-runner2 and have both runners running in seperate terminals.

 Add the 2 board files to your clone of pico-sdk/src/boards/include